-Above you are two yellow flowers of KO_ebay 77 with bright color and KO_ebay 107 with round petals.
+Above are two yellow flowers of KO_ebay 77 with bright color and KO_ebay 107 with round petals.

-When we use KO_ebay 77 as the father (bright color) and KO_ebay 107 as the mother (round petal), what we would like is the offspring to have a bright yellow color like the father and also the round petals like the mother.
+When we use KO_ebay 77 as the father (bright color) and KO_ebay 107 as the mother (round petal), what we would like the result offspring to be is it has a bright yellow color like the father and the round petals like the mother.

 In other cases, breeders also use red flowers for pollinating:

 The pure red adenium variety has very good stability.
 Which means it can retain its characteristics well when crossing with other varieties of different colors/styles.

-So if you would like to breed round, bigger flowers from a pink-star variety, you could use the round big red as the father pollen.
+So for example if you would like to breed round, bigger flowers from a pink star-shaped flower variety, you could use the round big red as the father pollen.
 The offspring could have big round flowers and could still inherit some characteristics from the mother pink-star.

-It's a great adventure to set foot on.
+It's a great adventure to step foot in.
 Hopefully this has been helpful.
 Have fun with your creations & enjoy.

 Touring Some Adenium Hybrids